Born in Morocco, in 1947.

 Eli Avikzar was striving for perfection in the ability of his Israeli Defense Forces trained Instructors to be able to deliver the material learned impeccably and train each unit according to their needs.

-As a coach, he had a unique perception to extract the essence of any martial art and fight and analyse why a change is required to greater success in specific needs.
+As a coach, he had a unique perception to extract the essence of any martial art and fight and analyze why a change is required to greater success in specific needs.

 He used to conduct seminars demonstrating the essence of Judo, Aikido, and Boxing, categorizing major training techniques and methods and explaining the essence of success in each one of them.

-His initial street confrontation as a child in Morocco, and later training with Imrich Lichtenfeld in Krav Maga which at the time included boxing training, helped him to excel in Judo and Aikido and get his black belt quickly.
+His initial street confrontation as a child in Morocco, and later training with Immi Lichtenfeld in Krav Maga which at the time included boxing training helped him to excel in Judo and Aikido and get his black belt quickly.
 He was very coordinated to begin with.

-In fact Eli extracted and purified Imrich's principles further helping to improve training methods and avoid the bad habits that even Imrich had acquired during his Jujitsu training, Wrestling, Boxing and Gymnastics career.
+In fact Eli extracted and purified Immi principles further helping to improve training methods and avoid the bad habits that even Immi had acquired during his Jujitsu, Wrestling, Boxing and Gymnastics career.